sbuergers/nwb_hackathons/HCK08_2020_Remote/projects/fieldtrip_integration/README.md

 ## Data format overview
 This is just a first attempt to try to make sense of the data formats in NWB and FieldTrip to see what needs to be converted into what.
+I used the first dataset from https://figshare.com/articles/Datasets_from_Steinmetz_et_al_2019_in_NWB_format/11274968 to look at NWB.
+So far I only focused on spiking, not LFPs.

 ### NWB:
 Assume the .nwb file is called nwb, then